Heal Dry Chapped Lips

 - Allergic reactions to foods, beverages, lip balms and dental products that come into contact with your lips.

-Get my dermatologist-recommended information and tips for your chapped and dry lipsIf your dry, chapped lips won’t heal, here’s what to do:
+Get my dermatologist-recommended information and tips for your dry chapped lipsIf your dry, chapped lips won’t heal, here’s what to do:

-What if you have an allergy?If your lips don’t heal with consistent use of a good lip balm, you could be allergic to a food or to your lip care products.
+An allergic lip rash is called allergic cheilitis or contact eczematous cheilitis.
+Here are the most common causes.If your lips don’t heal with consistent use of a good lip balm, you could be allergic to a food or to your lip care products.
 I see a lot of patients whose chapped lips are due to an allergic reaction.
-Before they've seen me they’ve tried numerous chapped lip remedies, all without improvement.
-The lip chapping that happens from an allergic reaction is called allergic chelitis (chelitis means an inflammation of the lip skin).
+Before they've seen me, they’ve tried numerous chapped lip remedies, all without improvement.
+The lip chapping that happens from an allergic reaction is called allergic cheilitis (cheilitis means an inflammation of the lip skin).
 The key is finding the allergen that causes your lips to dry and chap.
 In my practice, the most common causes of allergic lip chapping are:

 - Cinnamon: Cinnamon products are less common but there is cinnamon in some dental products, teas and beverages.
 Another one of my patients developed dry lips from the cinnamon in Good Earth’s Original Sweet and Spicy herb tea, which is loaded with a delicious amount of cinnamon.